nephio-project/porch/docs/content/en/docs/5_architecture_and_components/package-cache/cr-cache.md

 - Used for filtering and queries
 - Automatically updated when new revisions published
 - Removed from old latest when new latest identified
+- External modifications to this label are rejected by API strategy validation

 **Async notification:**
 - When latest revision deleted, async goroutine identifies new latest